functionguyy/technical_art/C_tutorials/c_variables.md

 To obtain the memory allocation specifications for each of the fundamental C types on your computer, you can use the standard library function `sizeof`.

-If you compile and run the program below on your Bash/terminal it will print out the memory allocation specification for each of the fundamental C types on your computer:
+Compile the program below on your Bash/terminal and run its output file to print out the memory allocation specification for each of the fundamental C types on your computer:

 ```C